ward4mutualaid-data/w4madata/setup.md

 > Keep editing your files until you are happy\* with them.

 How often should you create commits?
-This is pretty up to you.
+This is pretty much up to you.
 I like making relatively small commits that correspond to a little chunk of work.
 If you go too long between committing, you are leaving a lot of time before syncing to the remote repo, which you can think of as saving as a backup.
 If you commit every few changes, then your commit history can become cluttered.
 So it's about finding a balance.

+Since our app is connected to AWS Amplify, we get a nice benefit called _continuous deployment_.
+What this means is that when any of us check out a new branch, AWS Amplify will create a live version of our site that corresponds to all committed changes to that branch.
+Your branch will be live at https://main.d3imjaeqoyytyk.amplifyapp.com/, replacing `main` with your branch name.
+After pushing a commit, it will redeploy the app which takes a few minutes.
+After which you can see your changes.

 Once you've addressed everything that needs to be done for the Issue, you can create a pull request from your branch.
 Pull requests > New pull request:
 [IMAGE]